Home»Compliance»SOC 2 Compliance Checklist

 2. Be able to detect and stop a cyberattack or data breach

-3. Monitor SaaS apps you use.
+3. Monitor the SaaS apps you use.
 Some of your apps can be fake and hackers will use them to access your data

 4. Conduct risk assessments